Designs via Free Probability: Notions and notations

 The inversion of Eq.~\eqref{eq_free_cumu_def} can be made systematic using combinatorial tools \cite{nica2006lectures}, leading to the so-called M\"obius inversion formula:

 where $\langle \bullet \rangle_{\sigma}$ is the product of moments, one for each term of the partition $\sigma$, viz.

-and $ \mu(\sigma, \pi)$ is the so-called M\"obius function and ${\sigma\leq \pi}$ indicates that the sum is restricted to the partitions where each block of $\sigma$ is contained in each block of $\pi$.
+and $ \mu(\sigma, \pi)$ is the so-called M\"obius function and ${\sigma\leq \pi}$ indicates that the sum is restricted to the partitions where each block of $\sigma$ is contained in one of the blocks of $\pi$.

-A salient property of free cumulants is that they characterise freeness by the vanishing of the \emph{mixed} \footnote{Mixed means that the random variables appearing in the free-cumulant come from different sub-algebras.} free cumulants, as shown e.g. in Ref.\cite{mingo2017free}.
-In the case of the two random matrices, one has:
+A salient property of free cumulants is that they characterize freeness by the vanishing of the \emph{mixed} \footnote{Mixed means that the random variables appearing in the free-cumulant do not all come from the same sub-algebra.} free cumulants, as shown e.g. in Ref.~\cite{mingo2017free}. { In the case of large random matrices, one has that two families $\{A_1, A_2, \dots \}$ and $\{B_1, B_2,\dots\}$ are \textbf{asymptotically free} if all mixed cumulants are zero: { where $a_1, \dots, a_n$ are letters of $\{A_1,A_2 \dots\}$ and $ \{B_1, B_2,\dots\}$, containing at least a pair $(A_i, B_j)$ for some $i, j$.} in particular for any $n$ and for any set of indices $i_1,\dots,i_n$, and $j_1,\dots,j_n$

-which works as a rule for the computation of mixed moments (as in Eq.\eqref{eq_ABAB}) in terms of moments in which $A$ and $B$ appear separately.
-Even more nicely, one can find an explicit expression which relates the two.
+} This works as a rule for the computation of mixed moments (as in Eq.\eqref{eq_ABAB}) in terms of moments in which $A_1, \dots, A_n$ and $B_1, \dots, B_n$ appear separately.
+Even more nicely, one can find an explicit expression that relates the two.
 Concretely, if $A_1, \dots A_n$ and $B_1, \dots B_n$ are asymptotically free, then the mixed moments are given by \cite{mingo2017free}

 where $\pi^*$ is the dual of the partition $\pi$ (also known as Kraweras complement), which is defined below.
 Graphically (see Fig.~\ref{fig:complement} for $n=4$), the blocks composing $\pi^*$ are the maximal blocks (polygons) with vertices on ``$B$'' that do not cross the blocks of $\pi$.
 As a simple check, one can verify that for the simple case of $\langle ABAB\rangle_{\mathcal E} $, the general result~\eqref{eq_free_prod} immediately yields Eq.\eqref{eq_ABAB}.